Sticky Icon

 Can Ayurveda cure Osteoarthritis?

-Ayurveda can significantly relieve symptoms, reverse disease pathways, address the underlying risk factors, and improve quality of life.
-While reversal is possible in the early stages, advanced conditions may need long-term health management to arrest further progression and improve overall conditions.
+Ayurveda reduces symptoms considerably, reverses disease pathways, addresses underlying risk factors, and helps improve the quality of life.
+In the early stages, reversal is possible; however, in the advanced stage, long-term health management is required to stop further progression and make the condition better.

-Most Ayurveda treatments have no side effects when administered.
-While most medicines are safe, some may interact with conventional medications.
-Additionally, certain external therapies and procedures may not suit everyone; thus, one should only undergo these treatments only if prescribed.
+Most Ayurveda treatments administered with correct dosages, timings, and frequencies usually have no side effects.
+It is important to consult an experienced physician to understand the regimen.
+While most medicines are safe, some may interact with conventional ones, and some external therapies and procedures may not suit everyone.

 How long will it take to see improvements in mobility and pain?

-Initial improvements in pain and stiffness can be seen within 1-2 weeks of treatment.
-Improved mobility and long-term effects can be achieved with 3-6 months of dedicated treatment and lifestyle changes.
-The results depend on the severity of the condition and the patient's compliance.
+The amelioration of pain and stiffness can be seen within one to two weeks of treatment.
+Besides long-term effects, mobility improvement can be achieved during the following three to six months of continued maintenance and lifestyle alterations.
+The results depend on the condition's severity as well as the patient's compliance.

-When administered by a qualified Ayurvedic practitioner, treatments are generally safe and free of side effects.
-However, it is essential to inform your physician about any ongoing medications or conditions.
+When administered by a qualified Ayurvedic practitioner, treatments are generally considered safe and side-effects-free.
+It is essential, however, that your physician be informed about all medications being taken as well as any other existing condition.

-Ayurvedic treatments for restoring knee cartilage are highly potent.
-They can significantly help manage symptoms, improve joint health, and prevent further degeneration.
+Ayurvedic treatments for restoring knee cartilage are highly effective.
+They help manage symptoms, improve joint health, and prevent further degeneration.
 Ayurveda may also be effective in avoiding knee replacement surgery.

 What joints are most often affected by Osteoarthritis?